Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uiNbMYVIqE0.md

 ### Transcript

-> how old does the character play us that's a good question i have no idea they're as old as you are as old as you want them to be yep unless you're a young child in which case they're older than you you have to be at least above 13 to be able to go to massage whatever yeah or something
+> how old does the character play us that's a good question I have no idea they're as old as you are as old as you want them to be yep unless you're a young child in which case they're older than you you have to be at least above 13 to be able to go to massage whatever yeah or something